DeBox (BOX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DeBox Historical Price

-According to the latest data gathered on DeBox live price page, the current price of DeBox is 0.00794166USD.
-The circulating supply of DeBox(BOX) is 248.74M BOX , giving it a market capitalization of $1.96M.
+According to the latest data gathered on DeBox live price page, the current price of DeBox is 0.00721949USD.
+The circulating supply of DeBox(BOX) is 248.74M BOX , giving it a market capitalization of $1.80M.

 How Does DeBox (BOX) Price Prediction Module Work?